the-data-science-union/DSU-S2022-MLB/README.md

 # DSU-S2022-MLB

 Welcome to the DSU Summer 2022 MLB Playoffs Project GitHub!
-This project uses Python to gather data, conduct EDA, and  use machine learning to analyze and predict the playoff status of Major League Baseball (MLB) teams.
+This project uses Python to gather and clean data, conduct EDA, and use machine learning to analyze and predict the playoff status of Major League Baseball (MLB) teams.
 All data used for this project was gathered from Baseball Reference (Baseball-Reference.com) and it belongs to them.
 Analysis was broken up into analyzing hitting, pitching, and fielding metrics.
 [Here is the link](https://medium.com/@ucladsu/predicting-mlb-playoff-teams-from-their-yearly-statistics-2fc058f163af) to the article that discusses the project and findings.